|

 directly across the street from his home.
 On September 3, he notes the

 Anglo-American invasion of Calabria from Sicily.
+On September

 8, Croce mentions the official surrender of Italy to the Allied Forces